States sue US department over virus relief funds for schools

 “The U.S. Secretary of Education manufactured guidance and their rule that favored nonpublic schools at the expense of public schools in a way neither intended nor enacted by Congress,” he said.

-The Great Lakes Education Project, a Michigan group co-founded by DeVos long before she became education secretary, criticized the lawsuit.
+The Michigan Republican Party and an association of nonpublic schools criticized the lawsuit.
+So did the Great Lakes Education Project, a Michigan group co-founded by DeVos long before she became education secretary.

 “The coronavirus did not discriminate based on the kind of schools Michigan kids attend, and neither did the governor’s executive order shuttering every school building in the state,” said executive director Beth DeShone.
 She accused Michigan leaders of attempting “to discriminate against and strip emergency funding from kids in the midst of a global pandemic, based simply on the schools their parents have chosen.”